The Accountancy Licensing Library

 Practice Privilege / Mobility / Interstate Practice

-A CPA whose principal place of business is outside of Iowa may provide services in Iowa if such person holds a valid, unexpired license in good standing in the state of their principal place of business that is substantially equivalent to a comparable license issued in Iowa.
+• A CPA whose principal place of business is outside of Iowa may provide services in Iowa if such person holds a valid, unexpired license in good standing in the state of their principal place of business that

-• The other state's licensing standards must be substantially equivalent to those required by Iowa, or the individual must have individual qualifications that are substantially equivalent to Iowa's licensing requirements.
-The basic qualifications for an Iowa CPA certificate include 150 semester hours of education, a baccalaureate or higher degree, passing the national CPA examination, and one (1) year of qualifying experience or, for an attest practice, two (2) years of qualifying experience.
-Click here for a list of substantially equivalent jurisdictions.
+• The basic qualifications for an Iowa CPA certificate include one hundred and fifty (150) semester hours of education, a baccalaureate or higher degree, passing the Uniform CPA Exam, and one (1) year of qualifying experience or, for an attest practice, two (2) years of qualifying experience.

-Individuals or firms must be licensed to lawfully perform in its principal place of business all public accounting services offered or rendered under a practice privilege in Iowa.
+• Individuals or firms must be licensed to lawfully perform in its principal place of business all public accounting services offered or rendered under a practice privilege in Iowa.

 • The out-of-state license is valid, in good standing, and active.
 The practice privilege ceases if the out-of-state license expires in the jurisdiction of the firm’s principal place of business.